WPManageNinja/fluent-affiliate-docs/guide/affiliate-portal/how-to-register-as-an-affiliate.md

 That's how easy it is to register as an affiliate using FluentAffiliate.
 The entire process takes just a couple of minutes and sets your users up with everything they need to start promoting your products.

-If you have any further questions, concerns, or suggestions, please don't hesitate to contact our [support team](https://wpmanageninja.com/support-tickets/).